top of page

 • I view healing and wellness as a process, not a destination, and I will often normalize the desire for it to be a destination when those feelings come up in sessions.

-• I incorporate techniques that are designed to help soothe your body and move you towards feeling regulated more often.
-It is normal and common that we find ourselves in therapy because our bodies are trying to tell us something through how we feel physically and most of us are not taught techniques to soothe ourselves when we feel tense, shut down, anxious, or overwhelmed
+• It is normal and common that we find ourselves in therapy because our bodies are trying to tell us something through how we feel physically and most of us are not taught how to understand what our emotions are trying to tell us.
+I enjoy helping people understand their emotions better, in a way that is approachable.

 How I view healing